 Many people start organising a funeral with very little idea of what it might cost, so we’ve outlined the main elements you might want to consider when drawing up your budget.

 Whatever type of funeral arrangements you choose, costs can vary even within the same location.
-But by sourcing quotes from more than one funeral director and looking at cost-effective alternatives, it is possible to make savings.
+But by sourcing quotes from more than one funeral home or director and looking at cost-effective alternatives, it is possible to make savings.

 How to reduce the cost of a funeral